094459/newsletter-oss-projects/README.md

 **csr-builder-for-kms**

 [csr-builder-for-kms](https://aws-oss.beachgeek.co.uk/40h) provides a Python library for creating and signing X.509 certificate signing requests (CSRs) with KMS Keys. (#201)

+**cdk-express-pipeline**

+[cdk-express-pipeline](https://aws-oss.beachgeek.co.uk/43g) is the latest project from AWS Hero Rehan van der Merwe (who's project I use to track usage metrics of this newsletter!) which provides an alternative to those of you who want to use some of the features of AWS CDK Pipelines, but perhaps need it less opinionated.
+CDK Express Pipelines is a library built on the AWS CDK, allowing you to define pipelines in a CDK-native method.
+It leverages the CDK CLI to compute and deploy the correct dependency graph between Waves, Stages, and Stacks using the .addDependency method, making it build-system agnostic and an alternative to AWS CDK Pipelines.
+Check out the clear documentation which will help you get started in no time.(#203)

 **cdk-notifier**